ttadano/alamode/docs/source/almdir/inputalm.rst

 .. important::

-  Cutoff radii specified by an earlier entry will be overwritten by a new entry that comes later.
+  Cutoff radii specified by an earlier entry are overwritten by a new entry that comes later.

 Once the cutoff radii are properly given, harmonic force constants :math:`\Phi_{i,j}^{\mu,\nu}` satisfying :math:`r_{ij} \le r_{c}^{\mathrm{KD}[i]-\mathrm{KD}[j]}` will be searched.